-This shingle glimpsed here though, a vague beach on the bank of the river of tarmac; I stopped here on a trip and picked up two lads, a year older than me.
+The shingle glimpsed here though, a vague beach on the bank of the river of tarmac; I stopped here once on a routine trip and picked up two lads, a year or so older than me.
 I recognised them from the Black Swan or the King’s Arms; spiked psychobilly hair, studded leathers, the faint smell of Bostik, air thick with an incontinence of comma-like fucking swearing.
 I knew them vaguely through a mate, Jon.
 I lost him years back, he went one way I went another, different colleges, he sculpted and drew in charcoal, large format pieces, I dreamt of gouache and cameras, stuck things together and lined them up.

 I drove them back to North Walsham, semi-coherent and ever-grateful, a hard night of cheap tins and glue behind them.
 And after all these years they’re lost, I can’t remember who they were, namelessly bobbing in a pond of half-forgotten, time-blurred faces.
-We nodded farewells on Station Road, I pulled away a hands raised in salute in the mirror.
-It’s strange what gets stuck in the mud and dust at the back of your mind.
+We nodded farewells on Station Road,.
+I pulled away a hands raised in salute in the mirror.
+It’s strange what gets stuck in the hardened heat-cupped mud and dust at the back of your mind.
 I never saw them again, I’ve hardly seen Jon again either, maybe for 30 years?
 I’m surprised by this bubble, the old air of the past rising thickly to the surface, I can taste it, smell the dust and sun as it bursts on the weed-clotted surface.